kevingrewal/ThoughtSaverCodingChallenge2023/README.md

 Please answer the following questions.

+## What did you like/not like about your coding solution?
+What would you improve on with more time? (max 100 words)

+**Answer goes here, feel free to answer in bullet points**

 ## Assume you wanted the data to be stored permanently for the user.
 What database might you use?
 Why?
-What might some core tables look like?
+What might some core tables and their schemas look like?
 (100 words max)

+**Answer goes here, feel free to answer in bullet points**

+## Where/how might you deploy/manage the database?
+(50 words max)

-**Answer goes here**
+**Answer goes here, feel free to answer in bullet points**

 ## What other technology that you like would you likely use if you were making this app more fully featured?
 Why?
 (100 words max)

-- NB: We'er not looking for a comprehensive/exhaustive list of everything, we're just curious for a flavour of what technologies you like and work with. e.g. any of css/component libraries, testing libraries, linting tools, state management tools, frontend frameworks, deployment tooling like vercel, etc
+- NB: We're not looking for a comprehensive/exhaustive list of everything, we're just curious for a flavour of what technologies you like and work with. e.g. any of css/component libraries, testing libraries, linting tools, state management tools, frontend frameworks, deployment tooling like vercel, etc

-**Answer goes here**
+**Answer goes here, feel free to answer in bullet points**